gcowan/RapidSim/README.md

 The default values listed below are those obtained when using the automatically generated `.config` file.
 Note that when lines are removed from the `.config` file this behaviour may change.

-## Re-decay

-It is possible to specify a command-line option to re-decay a particular heavy-quark hadron.
-This means that for a particular hadron, the same parent kinematics are retained but the kinematics of the decay products (and their various detector-level smearings) are recomputed.

 ## Configuration

 Global settings should be defined at the start of the file using the syntax: